dayjyun/receipt-processor-challenge/README.md

 2. Navigate to `localhost:5000` in your browser's search bar.

-3. Copy and paste any of the following endpoints on your search bar after `5000`
+3. Copy and paste any of the following endpoints to your search bar after `5000`

-Data does not persist and will be
+Data does not persist and will be lost once the Docker Image is closed

 # Endpoints
 There are two main routes to be considered marked with an `*`.